Couchers-org/couchers/markdown/handbook.md

    * If you prefer not to answer "Accept", "Maybe", or "Decline", then just click "Send".
 Please note that this will **only** send your message, but it will not provide any of the "Accept", "Maybe", or "Decline" responses.
    * If you know how you would like to respond, click the button "Accept", "Maybe" or "Decline".
 When you click one of those buttons, your message will be sent.
-   * If you decline the request, you will not be able to message the person unless you add them as a friend and they accept your friend request.
-They also will not be able to message you.
-However, we will be changing the messaging system soon so that you can send messages even if you decline the request.
+   * If you decline the request, you will not be able to message the person unless you visit their profile and send a message to them from there.